 “Collecting intelligence on India remains a key strategic goal for China-based APT groups, and these attacks on India and its neighboring countries reflect growing interest in its foreign affairs.”
 He further added, “Organizations should redouble their cybersecurity efforts and ensure they can prevent, detect and respond to attacks in order to protect themselves.”

 The China-based hackers had modified their spying approach over the period of last four years, but in these attempts, they largely depended on an exploit found in 2012.
 So this made it easier for the hackers to target those victims who are using systems that are not patched against the known exploits.

 Spying attacks by a China-based APT group on Indian based organizations have become common now.
-The previous APT30 cyber spying attack, which was almost a decade-long campaign, managed to compromise the security of Indian based defence and aerospace company.
+The previous APT30 cyber spying attack, which was almost a decade-long campaign, managed to compromise the security of Indian based defense and aerospace company.

-In past, China was caught targeting Uyghur and Tibetan activists with specially designed Android trojan.
+In past, China was caught targeting Uyghur and Tibetan activists with a specially designed Android trojan.
 In 2014, the pro-democracy protesters in Hong Kong were also targeted by the Chinese government with an Android spyware disguised as an OccupyCentral app.